robertncole1/personal-bio-site-instructions/personal-bio-site-03.md

 - Create a projects.json file and put your project objects in this file
 - Import this data into a new firebase project
 - Use an axios.get to get that data from firebase.
 Then use this data to populate the projects section of your site.
+- You should probably refactor your code to use webpack....

 ### Deploy your personal site
 - Deploy your personal site to firebase